San Francisco System: Bilateral agreements of the 1950s

 As the Cold War escalated, the United States started building military alliances in the Asia-Pacific region.
 It moved to sign a Mutual Defense Treaty with the Philippines in August 1951.
 Thereafter, a series of defense treaties were signed: the Security Treaty with Australia and New Zealand in September 1951, the Mutual Defense Treaty with the South Korea in October 1953, the Mutual Defense Treaty with the Republic of China in December 1954, and the Security Treaty with Japan in January 1960.
-Thanat–Rusk communiqué between U.S. and Thailand was agreed in March 1962, though not a mutual defense treaty.
+Thanat–Rusk communiqué between US and Thailand was agreed in March 1962, though not a mutual defense treaty.
 The hub-spokes systems was formed upon these treaties.

-Victor Cha proposed a reason for the United States’s choice for a bilateral structure with the powerplay theory.
+Victor Cha proposed a reason for the United States's choice for a bilateral structure with the powerplay theory.
 The underlying idea came from the domino theory – that if one country falls into communism, others will follow.
-He defines powerplay as 'the construction of an asymmetric alliance designed to exert maximum control over the smaller allies in the region that might engage in aggressive behavior against adversaries that could entrap the United States into an unwanted war.'
+He defines powerplay as "the construction of an asymmetric alliance designed to exert maximum control over the smaller allies in the region that might engage in aggressive behavior against adversaries that could entrap the United States into an unwanted war."
 Cha argued, the hub and spokes system allowed the United States to not only contain the threat posed by the Soviet Union but also acquire exclusive power over the Asia-Pacific region.
-However, the United States had a fear that it may be entrapped in an unwanted war, thus a way to restrain these rogue allies is needed.
-An example of a rogue ally was Syngman Rhee from South Korea, who has an ambition to annex the North, the treaty contained his adventurism.
+However, the United States feared entrapment in an unwanted war; a way to restrain these rogue allies was therefore needed.
+The treaty contained South Korean President Syngman Rhee's ambitions to annex the North.
 Another anti-communist, authoritarian ally was Chiang Kai-Shek.
-His ambition to reconquer Mainland China also heightened the fear of U.S. entrapment in a prolonged conflict.
+His ambition to reconquer Mainland China also heightened the US fear of entrapment in a prolonged conflict.
 Hence, the mutual defense treaty was limited to the region of Taiwan Strait instead of the whole claimed territory of Chiang's government.
-Another reason for bilateral agreements in the region was to prevent the revival of Japanese aggression and Japan's economic recovery at the same time, in order for it to become a growth engine of the region by giving enough economic opportunity (a direct contrast to the Treaty of Versailles between the Allies of World War I and Germany, which forced Germany to compensate for the massive destruction it had caused, leading to its early failure.)
+Another reason for bilateral agreements in the region was to prevent the revival of Japanese aggression and Japan's economic recovery at the same time, in order for it to become a growth engine of the region by giving enough economic opportunity (a direct contrast to the Treaty of Versailles between the Allies of World War I and Germany, which forced Germany to compensate for the massive destruction it had caused, leading to its early failure).